Best Games You Can Play to Improve Your Memory

-Games that require multi-tasking
+7. Games that require multi-tasking

 By doing this, your neural markers will be modulated, which can train your brain better to cope with distractions and interference in the midst of retrieving information.
 Video games are actually excellent for boosting brain power by improving multitasking skills.

-Tips for improving memory at work
+Tips for improving your memory

 Here are a few extra tips to help you improve your memory for better performance in the workplace.

-Research has shown that meditation increases the gray matter in the brain, the part of the brain that impacts memory and cognition.
+Meditate: Research has shown that meditation increases the gray matter in the brain, the part of the brain that impacts memory and cognition.
 Meditation and relaxation techniques have been shown to improve short-term memory for people of all ages.

-Sleep plays an important role in memory consolidation, the process in which short-term memories are transformed into long-term ones.
+Get enough sleep: Sleep plays an important role in memory consolidation, the process in which short-term memories are transformed into long-term ones.
 Experts recommend between seven and nine hours of sleep each night for adults.

-Research has shown that exercise may improve the growth and development of neurons, which leads to improved brain health.
+Exercise: Research has shown that exercise may improve the growth and development of neurons, which leads to improved brain health.

-When you are performing any task, focus on that one task.
+One thing at a time: When you are performing any task, focus on that one task.
 By avoiding multitasking and focusing on one thing at a time, your brain will have time to encode the information properly.